-- (a) Customers shall be categorised as low, medium and high risk category, based on the assessment and Risk perception of the HFC. - (b) The Risk categorisation has been undertaken based on parameters such as customer's identity, social/ financial status, nature of business activity and information about the clients' business and their location, geographical risk covering customers as well as transactions, type of products/services offered, delivery channel used for delivery of products/services, types of transaction undertaken cash, cheque/ monetary instruments, wire transfers, forex transactions, etc. While considering customer's identity, the ability to confirm identity documents through online or other services offered by issuing authorities may also be factored in. - (c) The risk categorization of a customer and the specific reasons for such categorization shall be kept confidential and shall not be revealed to the customer to avoid tipping off the customer.
+- Customers shall be categorised as low, medium and high risk category, based on the assessment and Risk perception of the HFC. - The Risk categorisation has been undertaken based on parameters such as customer's identity, social/ financial status, nature of business activity and information about the clients' business and their location etc. While considering customer's identity, the ability to confirm identity documents through online or other services offered by issuing authorities may also be factored in.